act-rules/act-rules.github.io/pages/glossary/area-affected-visible-changes.md

 - (**bottom**:) the highest value of the y coordinate of any pixel affected by the [visible changes in content][]; and
 - (**right**:) the highest value of the x coordinate of any pixel affected by the [visible changes in content][].

-[visible changes in content]: #visible-changes-in-content 'Definition of visible changes in content'
+[visible changes in content]: #visible-changes-in-presentation-or-content 'Definition of visible changes in presentation or content'